centifanto/centifanto.github.io/_posts/2023-03-22-How I write blog posts.md

 - In progress = actively writing
 - Published = finished and pushed to GitHub

 If I have a new idea, I create a note and put it in the `backlog` folder.
 If I want to start writing right away, and hit `Ctrl+p`, then "Insert template>blog template", and move to `in progress` folder.
-This my template that contains the metadata fields needed, along with the `{{date}}` field that auto populates and is needed in the title for the blogging system.
+This my template that contains the metadata fields needed, along with the `{{ date }}` field that auto populates and is needed in the title for the blogging system.
 It looks like this
 ```
 ---
 title:
 tags: [blog/template]
 ---

-{{date}}-title
+{{ date }}-title
 ```

 I then cut the populated date and add a headline to the title i.e. `2023-03-22-How I write blog posts`, and add appropriate tags.
 Note, I prefix all of my blog tags with `blog`, so that they stay separate from my main tag set.
 In Obsidian, I don't use tags like I do on the website.
 So for instance the tag `Obsidian` would not be a tag inside of Obsidian, it would instead be it's own note, which I call a tagnote.
 You can read my how I use Obsidian post to learn more about this.
 Anyways, it'd look like this: